waffle-iron/simmer/readme.txt

 **Easily Extendable**

 Simmer is built with developers in mind.
 Utilize the many actions and filters detailed in the [Developer API](http://develop.simmerwp.com) to customize Simmer to fit any project.
 Or, check out the official [Extensions Library](https://simmerwp.com/extensions/) to find an extension that meets your needs.
 Check back often as new extensions are always being developed!

+**Additional Features**

+* Add recipe servings, yield, and source name and/or link
+* Recipe categories
+* Embed recipes anywhere in your posts or pages
+* Front-end recipe printing

 **Follow Simmer's development on [Github](http://github.com/bwdinc/simmer/)**